pepipost/pepipost-sdk-nodejs/README.md

 }
 ```

 Change the "yoursecretkey" with your API key and example.com with your approved domain name.
+To get your api key you need to signup/register on [Pepipost](http://pepipost.com/)

 ```
 nodejs example.js